fastlane-community/fastlane-plugin-clean_testflight_testers/README.md

 ![screenshot.png](screenshot.png)

-Automatically remove TestFlight testers that are not actually testing your app
+> Automatically remove TestFlight testers that are not actually testing your app

-Just add the following to your Fastfile
+Just add the following to your `fastlane/Fastfile`

 ```ruby
 # Default setup